elephantscale/es-training-new/terraform/slides/Terraform-in-Production.md

 ---
 ## Creating the "Hello World" App

-* The last step is to convert the _webserver-cluster_ module into a hello-world-app module that can deploy a “Hello, World” app using the _asg-rolling-deploy_ and _alb_ modules
+* The last step is to convert the _webserver-cluster_ module into a hello-world-app module that can deploy a "Hello, World" app using the _asg-rolling-deploy_ and _alb_ modules
 * The resources left in _module/services/hello-world-app/main.tf_ are:
   * _template_file_ (for User Data)
   * _aws_lb_target_group_